 APUS provides information on a variety of scholarships and grants throughout the year to help students finance their education.
-It is important to note that the Teacher Education Assistance for College and Higher Education (TEACH) counseling is all completed electronically (to include the initial, subsequent, and exit counseling).

 Understanding the repayment process for your federal student loans can go a long way toward building a solid financial foundation.
 Deferment offers a way for you to temporarily postpone or lower your loan payments while you’re back in school, in the military, experiencing financial hardship, or in certain other situations.